 |Date and time of next meeting||Ensure that everyone has the details and has committed to attending.|

-Ensure that the date, time and duration are agreed by all team members in advance.
-You can use a variety of methods, such as paper diaries or shared online schedulers, to record and alter agreed meeting times, but you must ensure that everyone uses them and keeps them updated.
-Similar, if you use social media, everyone must use it properly.
+- Agree your next meeting date – ensure that the date, time and duration are agreed by all team members in advance and use paper diaries or shared online schedulers, to record and alter agreed meeting times

-Always agree deadlines for activities that support the meeting itself, for example, the distribution of previous minutes with the agenda for the next meeting.
-Also agree whether it will be distributed by, for example, email or a shared online document.
+- Deadlines – always agree deadlines for activities that support the meeting itself, such as distributing previous minutes and an agenda for the next meeting, and agree whether it will be distributed by hand, email or a shared online document.

-Always ensure that written records are maintained of agreed actions, including sub-tasks and how they will be measured, assessed or evaluated
+- Written records – make sure that you keep written records of agreed actions including sub-tasks and how they will be measured, assessed or evaluated